• The formulas

 Example

-You sell a $200 service package with $70 of contractor pass-through and $10 of payment processing—$120 contribution margin, 60% contribution margin ratio.
-If monthly fixed costs are $30,000, you need enough units at that profile to cover fixed costs before net profit appears.
+You sell a $200 service package with $70 of contractor pass-through and $10 of payment processing.
+That yields $120 contribution margin, 60% contribution margin ratio.
+If monthly fixed and variable costs are $30,000, you need enough units at that profile to cover fixed costs before net profit appears.

 Variable vs. fixed costs (practically)